 Larsson’s central theme is the interplay of rights and responsibilities between individual and state.
-Lisbeth Salander, the novel’s eponymous hornets’ nest kicker is a volatile young woman in whose dragon tattooed skin all wrapped up together are intellect, physical prowess, emotional vulnerability, wild sexual preferences, non-conformism, IT savvy and intrinsic feistiness.
+Lisbeth Salander, the novel’s eponymous hornets’ nest kicker is intellect, physical prowess, emotional vulnerability, wild sexual preferences, non-conformism, IT savvy and intrinsic feistiness all wrapped up in a volatile young woman’s dragon tattooed skin.
 None of her attitudes or activities impinge on others’ freedoms so, Larsson argues, there is no reason for the state to limit her.
-On the other hand, the secret police aided and abetted by foster carers and an evil psychiatrist, in the name of security, violate her rights and freedoms, her very humanity infact …
+On the other hand, the secret police aided and abetted by foster carers and an evil psychiatrist, in the name of security, violate her rights and freedoms, her very humanity in fact …

 OK, a good book but does it belong in a development blog?